Currently we are very busy and consequently workshops, conferences or training are only being organised at the request of the client.

 In 2016 we made a second visit to Puerto Rico where we now have Key to Learning partners (see About Us for further details).
 Galina trained a number of people as trainers of the Key to Learning curriculum.
 Currently we have our programs being delivered and evaluated by the University of Puerto Rico.

 Our South African partners have started training sessions and schools have started implementing several of the modules.
+In April 2019 there will be a two day conference followed by opportunities for training in Johannesburg.

 Our recent visit to Asia was very successful.
 We met representatives of the Philippines who are interested in bringing the curriculum to their country.
 It was also an opportunity to meet and work with our new Australian partner Sunny Yapar (see About Us for further details), and we will keep you informed about developments in Australia.
 The teacher training took place is Surabaya where Rufina Soelisto has opened the Key to Learning Academy.